nf-core/eager/docs/usage.md

 ### `-profile`

 Use this parameter to choose a configuration profile.
-Profiles can give configuration presets for different computing environments.
+Profiles can give configuration presets for different computing environments (e.g. schedulers, software environments, memory limits etc).
 Note that multiple profiles can be loaded, for example: `-profile standard,docker` - the order of arguments is important!
+The first entry takes precendence over the others, e.g. if a setting is set by both the first and second profile, the first entry will be used and the second entry ignored.

+> *Important*: If running EAGER2 on a cluster - ask your system administrator what profile to use.

+For more details on how to set up your own private profile, please see [installation](../configuration/adding_your_own.md).

 **Basic profiles**
 These are basic profiles which primarily define where you derive the pipeline's software packages from.
 These are typically the profiles you would use if you are running the pipeline on your own PC (vs. a HPC cluster).